MCP Server

 "List my Memberstack apps"

-The assistant should use the listApps tool and show you the Memberstack projects you
+The assistant should use the listApps tool and show you the Memberstack projects you have access to.

 Core Concepts